-All the returns shown in Part I, line 1a of Form 7004 are eligible for an automatic 5-month extension of time to file from the due date of the return.
+All of the returns shown in Part I, Line 1a of Form 7004 are eligible for an automatic 6-month extension of time.

-All the returns shown in Part II, line 1b of Form 7004 are eligible for an automatic 6-month extension of time to file from the due date of the return.
-However, see the instructions for lines 2 and 4 for exceptions
+All of the returns shown in Part IV, Line 1d of Form 7004 are eligible for an automatic 7-month extension of time.

-Filing this form does not mean that taxes do not need to be paid for 5-6 months.
+Filing this Form 7004 does not mean that taxes do not need to be paid for 7 months.
 Taxes will still be due on the traditional deadline, but the tax return does not need to be organized and submitted until the later deadline.This allows for more time to organize all the necessary paperwork and it also gives you and your accountant more time to make sure that you get the most out of your credits or refunds.

 Form 7004 can be filed electronically for most returns.
 However, Form 7004 cannot be filed electronically for Forms 8612,8613, 8725, 8831, 8876, or 706-GS(D).
 For details on electronic filing, visit www.irs.gov/Filing.

-ExpressExtension can also be used to e-file Personal Tax Extensions with Form 4868, and Non-Profit Tax Extensions with Form 8868.
+ExpressExtension can also be used to e-file Personal Tax Extensions with Form 4868 and Non-Profit filing extensions with Form 8868.

-Business Tax Extension Form 7004 due date is March 16.
-It automatically extend the filing deadline for 5 or 6 months,depending on the return for which the extension is filed.
+Business Tax Extension Form 7004 due date is March 15.
+It automatically extend the filing deadline upto 7 months, depending on the return for which the extension is filed.

 PAYMENT OF TAX